danielewworrall/cubenet/README.md

 Group CNNs are little more intricate than standard CNNs (technically called Z-CNNs).
 We have tried to make them as easy as possible to use in our code.
 You just need to pay attention at the _input_ and the _output_.

 #### At the input
 The activation tensors are 6D arrays, therefore __inputs to any Gconv modules must be 6D!__ We use the convention `[batch_size, depth, height, width, channels, group_dim]`.
 Notice the extra axis `group_dim`, this corresponds to the 'rotation dimension', it stores the activations at each discrete rotation of the kernel.
 For instance, for the four-group `group_dim=4`.
-(In hindsight, we should have placed `group_dim` before `channels` for aesthetic reason, but hey ho!).
+(In hindsight, we should have placed `group_dim` before `channels` for aesthetic reasons, but hey ho!).

 At the input to a collection of group convolutional layers, you wil have a `[batch_size, depth, height, width, channels]` input.
 To feed this into our code all you have to do is
 ```